 Description: This UDT is used in the evaluation of all real analog input signals wired to the PLC.
 It may also be used in conjunction with virtual or calculated analog signals when features like process alarming are required.

-Naming Conventions: Tags created with this UDT should use the first 5 fragments from the tagname standard, which describe the high level device.
+Naming Conventions: Tags created with this UDT should use the first 5 fragments from the tagname standard, which describes the high level device.
 All Fragment 5 and 6 tags are child members of the UDT.

 UDT Members